nis65/multiroom/README.md

 ## Wishlist

 * It is possible to bypass `mpd` in certain use cases while still maintaining multiroom capabilities: The audio should be played directly to the snapserver fifo.
-As the fifo should (can ?) only be written to by one process, you would need to stop `mpd` before e.g. starting `arecord ... > /tmp/snapfifo` and start it again when needed.
+As the fifo can only be written to by one process, you would need to stop `mpd` before e.g. starting `arecord ... > /tmp/snapfifo` and start it again when needed.
 This will need one or more additional glue scripts to switch mode **and** a way to call them remotely (ssh/web/...).
-As long as `mpd` is running, you can choose from many different remote `mpd` control clients - for many plattforms.
+Alternatively, a simple mixer process (reading two audio inputs and writing the sum of them) would remove the need to switch...

 * Better audio quality on analog input: Tests comparing "loopback" with Cinch-Cable to "loopback" via arecord/aplay showed that higher sampling rates on input actually make an audible difference.
 Even for my old ears.
 However, this conflicts with the requirement that we need to have the same sampling rate on input and output and want to limit audio conversions to a minimum.